 (This is an excerpt from the new book, “It’s Your Move, Inside Secrets to Buying and Selling a Home”):

-I was recently at my local real estate association to buy a new open house sign to sell a home fast in Denver.
+I was recently at my local real estate association to buy a new open house sign to for a listing.
 This is the place where real estate professionals go to purchase contracts, signs, books, and…small statutes…of St. Joseph.
 Hmmm.
 Well, as long as I can remember, a handful of agents have buried these little statues in the backyards to help their listings sell.
 You can actually do a google search to learn more, but apparently, this originated in the Catholic persuasion, and is said to make listings sell faster.
 According to my on line research, St. Joseph, hubby of Mary, needs to be buried upside down for this to work.

 Please understand, I am NOT making fun of the people who believe in this, because who am I to question anyone’s faith?
 Heck, I believe faith has a whole lot more to do with our fortune and luck in real estate than most of us realize.
 With that said, I wanted to put this chapter near the front of the book because it applies to both sellers and buyers, both who are presumably going to be doing their own form of packing and unpacking.